nginxinc/nginx-amplify-doc/amplify-guide.md

  * Plan web application capacity and performance
  * Keep track of the systems running NGINX

-### Main components
+### Main Components

 NGINX Amplify is a SaaS product, and it's hosted on AWS public cloud.
 It includes the following key components:

- 1. **Agent**
+ 1. **Amplify Agent**

-    NGINX Amplify Agent is a Python application that runs on monitored systems.
+    A Python application that runs on monitored systems.
 Its role is to collect various metrics from the operating system and from the NGINX instances, aggregate and send them to the backend system for visualization.

     All communications between the agent and NGINX Amplify SaaS are done securely over TLS/SSL.
 All traffic is always initiated by the agent.

  2. **NGINX Amplify UI**

-    This is the user interface accessible from all major browsers.
-Web interface is only accessible via TLS/SSL.
+    The user interface accessible from all major browsers.
+The web interface is accessible only via TLS/SSL.

  3. **Backend** (implemented as a SaaS)

-    This is the core system component encompassing scalable metrics collection infrastructure, database, and core API.
+    The core system component, implemented as SaaS.
+It encompasses scalable metrics collection infrastructure, database, and the core API.

-## NGINX Amplify Agent
+## Installing and Managing NGINX Amplify Agent

-### Installation
+### Installing Amplify Agent

 In order to be able to use NGINX Amplify to monitor your infrastructure, you need to install Amplify Agent on each system that has to be checked.

 **Note.** Amplify Agent will drop *root* privileges on startup.
-It will then use effective UID of the user `nginx`.
+It will then use the effective UID of the user `nginx`.
 Package install procedure will add the `nginx` user automatically unless it's already found in the system.
-If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive found in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).
+If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).

 #### Using install.sh

 This could done as simple as:

- 1. Download and run install script.
+ 1. Download and run install script:

         # curl -sS -L -O \
         https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh && \
         API_KEY='ecfdee2e010899135c258d741a6effc7' sh ./install.sh

-    Where API_KEY is a unique API key assigned when you create an account with Amplify.
-You will see your API key when adding new system in the Amplify UI.
+    where API_KEY is a unique API key assigned to your Amplify account.
+You will see your API key when adding a new system in the Amplify UI.
+You can always check the API key in the Account Information menu.

- 2. Verify that Amplify agent is started.
+ 2. Verify that Amplify agent has started.

         # ps ax | grep -i 'amplify\-'
         2552 ?
 S      0:00 amplify-agent

-#### Installing Amplify Agent manually
+#### Installing Amplify Agent Manually

 ##### Ubuntu/Debian

- * Add nginx public key.
+ * Add nginx public key:

 ```
     # curl -fs http://nginx.org/keys/nginx_signing.key | \
     apt-key add -
 ```

-   or if using *wget(1)* instead of *curl(1)*
+   or when using *wget(1)* instead of *curl(1)*

 ```
     # wget -q -O - \